UpbookInc/upbook-ionic/readme.md

 #### iOS

 - there was a major update in FEB2019 on cordova-ios, so use `cordova platform add ios@5.0.0` to make sure to grab the latest.

+// to prepare for ios build, run after you add ios platform:
+> ionic cordova prepare ios